snunezcode/db-top-monitoring/README.md

 #### Amazon RDS Enhanced Monitoring

 Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
-RDSTop Monitoring solution integrate metrics from Enhanced Monitoring and it has to be enabled.
+DBTop Monitoring solution integrate metrics from Enhanced Monitoring and it has to be enabled.
 Follow procedure below to turn on Enhanced Monitoring.

 https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.Enabling.html

-#### VPC Network Access to AWS RDS Instances
+#### VPC Network Access to AWS Database Instances

-RDSTop Monitoring Solution needs to access privately AWS RDS Instances, grant access inboud rules and security groups.
+DBTop Monitoring Solution needs to access privately AWS Database resources, grant access inboud rules and security groups.